IgniteUI/indigo-design-docfx/en/components/radio-group.md

 ## Code generation

 > [!WARNING]
 > Triggering `Detach from Symbol` on an instance of the Radio Group will reduce the accuracy of code generation for the Radio Group.
-Do this only if you need to create more items than provided and make sure you keep the `🚫igx-radio-group`, `🕹️DataProperty` and `🕹️DataSource` layers intact.
+Do this only if you need to create more items than provided and make sure you keep the `🚫radio-group`, `🕹️DataProperty` and `🕹️DataSource` layers intact.

 `🕹️DataSource`
 `🕹️Event`